sinch/ios-proximity-tutorial/readme.md

 Thanks to [Zac Brown](https://twitter.com/brownzac1) for writing this tutorial.

-[Sinch](http://www.sinch.com) is the easiest way to integrate real-time instant messaging and voice communication into your iOS, Android and Web applications.
-Not only does it allow app to app communications, there’s also the option to send SMS’s and make voice calls from within an application to cellular networks.
-Sinch can easily be added to your project using the SDK for your platform(iOS, Android and Web) or the Sinch API, Sinch is also now fully compatible with 64-bit architecture on iOS!
+[Sinch](http://www.sinch.com) is the easiest way to integrate real-time instant messaging and voice communication into your iOS, Android, and Web applications.
+Not only does it allow app-to-app communications, but gives the option to send text messages and make voice calls from within an application to cellular networks.
+Sinch can easily be added to your project using the SDK for your platform (iOS, Android, and Web) or the Sinch API.
+Sinch is also now fully compatible with 64-bit architecture on iOS.

-Today we will be working on a project to integrate Sinch into an iOS application which will allow users to connect with other users nearby using Apple’s multipeer connectivity framework, once a connection has been made either one of the users will be able to call the other.
-This will be achieved by exchanging userId’s once a connection is established between two devices.
-This application will also utilise Parse as a means of managing users, logins and storing some basic data.
+Today we will be working on a project to integrate Sinch into an iOS application.
+This will let users connect with other users nearby using Apple’s multi-peer connectivity framework; once a connection has been made, either user will be able to call the other.
+We will achieve this by exchanging userIds once a connection is established between two devices.
+This application will also use Parse as a means of managing users, logins, and storage of some basic data.

-Here's a few screenshots of what we will be building!
+Check out are a few screenshots of what we will be building.

 ![overview screens](images/overview.jpg)

-To complete this tutorial you will need some basic objective-c language knowledge, it's very in-depth and we hope that beginners and intermediate developers are all able to complete this tutorial.
+To complete this tutorial, you will need some basic Objective-C language knowledge.
+It's very in-depth and we hope that beginners and intermediate developers are all able to complete this tutorial.

-Just for some quick insight, here’s the basic concepts behind the multipeer connectivity framework.
-This framework utilises pre-existing Wi-Fi networks and bluetooth to connect one iOS device to another.
+Just for some quick insight, here’s the basic concepts behind the multi-peer connectivity framework.
+This framework uses pre-existing Wi-Fi networks and bluetooth to connect one iOS device to another.
 The platform itself has provisions for the transfer of various file types and also has the ability to stream data from one device to another.
-Apples AirDrop platform is presumably built on none other than the multi peer framework!
+Apple’s AirDrop platform is presumably built on none other than the multi-peer framework.

-To get started download the starter project from the github repository which contains all the storyboards and view controllers to complete this tutorial, along the way you may be required to add a few classes though.
-We've connected all the views and buttons to their respective methods within the code to simplify this tutorial a little bit.
+To get started, download the starter project from the GitHub repository, which contains all the storyboards and view controllers to complete this tutorial.
+Along the way, you may be required to add a few classes, though.
+We've connected all the views and buttons to their respective methods within the code to simplify this tutorial.
 Once you’ve opened the starter project in Xcode, navigate to www.parse.com.
-You will need to sign up for a free account, create a project, download the [iOS SDK](https://parse.com/downloads/ios/parse-library/latest) and then use the quick start guide to acquire your APP ID and Client ID.
-Once you’ve got those, take note of them and head over to the Xcode project.
+You will need to sign up for a free account, create a project, download the [iOS SDK](https://parse.com/downloads/ios/parse-library/latest), and use the quick-start guide to acquire your App ID and Client ID.
+Once you have those, take note of them and head over to the Xcode project.

-Please note that this project's storyboards are made to suit an iPhone 5S however size classes can be added to make it a universal application.
-We recommend using the iPhone 5S simulator to avoid unecessary display issues.
+Please note that this project's storyboards are made to suit an iPhone 5S, however size classes can be added to make it a universal application.
+We recommend using the iPhone 5S simulator to avoid unnecessary display issues.

-There's two methods of adding parse and sinch to our project, we can either import them as frameworks or use cocoapods.
-For many reasons cocoapods is best, the main reason being version compatability.
-If you're unaware of how to use cocoapods head over to the [cocoapods](https://guides.cocoapods.org/using/getting-started.html) site and follow the guides.
-Once you've worked out how to make a podfile, edit that podfile and add two pods.
-The two pods will be Sinch and Parse, the finished PodFile should look like this...
+There are two methods of adding Parse and Sinch to our project: We can either import them as frameworks or use CocoaPods.
+For many reasons, CocoaPods is best, mainly because of version compatibility.
+If you're unaware of how to use CocoaPods, head over to the [CocoaPods](https://guides.cocoapods.org/using/getting-started.html) site and follow the guides.
+Once you've worked out how to make a Podfile, edit that Podfile and add two pods.
+The two pods will be Sinch and Parse.
+The finished Podfile should look like this:

 		target 'SinchMultiPeer' do
 		pod 'SinchRTC', '~> 3.5'